-This course examines ethical, legal, and professional issues central to the practice of community counseling, school counseling, marriage and family therapy, and group work.
+This course examines ethical, legal, and professional issues central to the practice of mental health counseling, school counseling, and marriage and family therapy.
 Development of professional identity, ethical responsibilities and legal responsibilities, and liabilities are discussed within the context of professional ethical codes and relevant state regulations.
-Note: It is a program requirement that all students in PSY 601 obtain membership in a professional organization to be maintained throughout their time in the program.
+Note: